Object-ions/Jelly-Belly-Wiki-API-Data-Collection/worklog.md

 8:15 Pm - Working on data scrape
 8:55 PM - Working on data scraping
-9:25 PM - Update Json file and get ready to merge data to one json file
+9:25 PM - Update Json file and get ready to merge data to one json file 10:00 PM - Update Json file and get ready to merge data to one json file